Cory Aston

-Cory Aston (born 1 March 1995) is an English professional rugby league footballer who last played as a or for the Doncaster RLFC in the Championship.
+Cory Aston (born 1 March 1995) is an English professional rugby league footballer who plays as a or for Doncaster in the Championship.

 Aston has previously played for the Sheffield Eagles in the Championship.
 He moved to the Leeds Rhinos ahead of the 2017 Super League season, and played on loan for Featherstone Rovers and the Bradford Bulls in the Championship.
 A move to the Castleford Tigers saw his 2018 debut in the Super League, but also loans to his former club Sheffield in the Championship and the Newcastle Thunder during the 2019 League 1 season.

 Background

 Aston was born in Sheffield, Yorkshire, England.

 Aston is the son of Sheffield Eagles head coach Mark Aston.

 Career

 Sheffield Eagles

 He graduated from the Eagles' academy and made his début in 2013 after signing a five-year deal.
 He went on to play a total of 61 games for the Eagles, scoring 308 points in the process.